How to Get a Residente Temporal (the Old FM3 Retirement) Visa to Live in Mexico

-The FM3 (or FM-3) Mexican Visa has bee replaced by the Residente Temporal No Inmigrante or Residente Permanente Visa
+The FM3 (or FM-3) Mexican Visa has been replaced by the Residente Temporal or Residente Permanente Visa

 Mexico changed many aspects of the immigration laws in 2013.
+In 2014, many taxation laws changed.
+The year ain't over yet.
 The changes are major.
 What used to be called an FM3 is now a Residente Temporal - No Inmigrante or Residente Permanente visa.
 At the moment, you MUST apply for your immigration visa at a consulate in the USA or Canada.

-Thanks to Jose G., a thoughtful reader, I can report with certainty that the financial requirements for a visa are:
+Thanks to Jose G., a thoughtful reader, these were the financial requirements in mid-2014.

 - $2000 USD monthly income OR

 In mid-January, 2015, the income figure changed to $1,400 monthly, according to another helpful reader, Greg G.

 Another reader (Dennis J) contributed this.
 He got his resident visa from the Tucson, AZ consulate.
 Other consulates may ask for more, like your address in Mexico, letter in Spanish stating you are retired and wish to live in Mexico.
 The key is to ask before you show up.